Jury in Trump's hush money case will begin deliberations after hearing instructions from the judge

 “President Trump is innocent.
 He did not commit any crimes, and the district attorney has not met their burden of proof, period,” Blanche said.

+He called it a “Kangaroo Court!” and falsely claimed that the judge barred him from defending himself by claiming that his alleged actions were taken on the advice of his then-lawyer, Cohen.
+Trump’s lawyers in March notified the court that they would not rely on that defense.

+“There was no crime, except for the bum that got caught stealing from me!”
+Trump said, apparently referring to Cohen.
+He added, again in all capital letters, “In God We Trust!”

 Steinglass sought to defray potential juror concerns about witness credibility.
-Trump, for instance, has said he and Daniels never had sex and has repeatedly attacked Cohen as a liar.
+Trump, for instance, has repeatedly attacked Cohen as a liar.

-The prosecutor acknowledged that Daniels’ account about the alleged 2006 encounter in a Lake Tahoe hotel suite, which Trump has denied, was at times “cringeworthy” but he said the details she offered — including about decor and what she said she saw when she snooped in Trump’s toiletry kit — were full of touchstones “that kind of ring true.”
+The prosecutor acknowledged that Daniels’ account about the alleged 2006 encounter in a Lake Tahoe hotel suite, which Trump has denied, was at times “cringeworthy.”
+But he said the details she offered — including about the decor and what she said she saw when she snooped in Trump’s toiletry kit — were full of touchstones “that kind of ring true.”

 And, he said, the story matters because it “reinforces (Trump’s) incentive to buy her silence.”